codilime/acid/README.rst

 ACID require Python 3.6.x. and Python3.6-venv.
 Please make sure you have `Python 3.6` and `Python 3.6-venv` version in your OS.

-For creating virtual enviroment Ansible and Vagrant are used.
-Make sure you have these installed as well as libvirt library.
+For creating virtual enviroment `Ansible` and `Vagrant` tools are used.
+Make sure you have these installed as well as `libvirt` library.

 HOW TO INSTALL